0362877/SpaceInvaders/design.md

 # Project Overview
 This game is a spin off of the game "Space Invaders".
-This games theme is "children drawings"
+This games theme is "children drawings".

+The player will be face with a large nose and big lips with the eyes spread far.

 ## New Gameplay